ysdn2018/the-next-website/src/content/work/female-eye-film-festival.md

 category: Communication Design
 category2: Brand Identity
 ---
-The Female Eye Film Festival is a festival that showcases films directed by women in order to offer a cinematic perspective through a female eye.
-Other events featured in the festival include: script readings, book signings, a photo exhibit, music nights and industry initiative panels.
-Therefore not only does the festival showcase the work by talented filmmakers, but also provides them with the resources to network and further their careers.
+The Female Eye Film Festival is a festival that showcases films directed by women in order to offer a woman's cinematic perspective.
 The main goal while creating the identity was to capture the empowering, vocal and honest nature of the festival, creating a space for women’s stories to be told.
 Traditional notions of femininity were avoided in order to appeal to a greater audience, instead of those who prescribe to gender stereotypes.

 The festival poster was the central expression of the identity.
 The text flowing through the background, features all of the descriptions of the movies being featured, essentially paraphrasing the stories to be told.
 The main mark features a flipped “e”, representative of the flipped perspective, like the phrase “turning on its head.”
-The colour scheme is simple with two bold colours, orange and blue.
-They’re bold, loud, and demand attention.
-In the program, they support the two language system of the festival, in the presenting the English content in orange and the French in blue.
+The colour scheme is simple with two complimentary colours: orange and blue.
+They’re bold, demand attention, and also serve as a way to divide content that's two different languages.

 ![Orange and Blue Posters](/assets/rsolakis-femaleeye01.jpg)